HumanCellAtlas/metadata-schema/docs/structure.md

 ![Entities](images/entities.jpg)

 The entities are arranged in units that represent different parts of an experiment.
-For example, the diagram below is an abstract illustratation of an input *biomaterial* (*e.g.*, a tissue sample) undergoing some *process* (*e.g.*, dissociation) to produce another *biomaterial* (*e.g.*, a sample of dissociated cells).
+For example, the diagram below is an abstract illustration of an input *biomaterial* (*e.g.*, a tissue sample) undergoing some *process* (*e.g.*, dissociation) to produce another *biomaterial* (*e.g.*, a sample of dissociated cells).
 The *process* that was actually executed followed a specific *protocol* - or intended plan - to produce the output *biomaterial*.

 ![Entities](images/unit_of_hierarcy.jpg)